Sakethv7/RAG_mini/README.md

 # RAG-Mini — Simple Document Q&A (Gemini + Local Vector Store)

-A from-scratch Retrieval-Augmented Generation (RAG) system for querying documents using local embeddings and Google Gemini.
+A from-scratch Retrieval-Augmented Generation (RAG) system for querying documents using Google Gemini for both embeddings and answer generation, with a tiny NumPy vector store persisted on disk.

 No LangChain.
 No Pinecone / Qdrant Cloud.
 No managed vector DB.

-Embeddings run fully offline, vectors are stored locally, and Gemini is used only for final answers.
+Embeddings are API-based (Gemini) and vectors are stored locally; set `GOOGLE_API_KEY` before running.